Sleepstars/Surge-Geosite-Enhance/README_template.md

 Geosite Ruleset Converter for Surge

-This project utilizes Cloudflare Workers to **dynamically convert geosite data** from the [domain-list-community](https://github.com/v2fly/domain-list-community) project into **Surge's Ruleset format**.
+This project uses Cloudflare Workers to convert the repository's **prebuilt geosite JSON** (generated from [Loyalsoldier/v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat)'s `geosite.dat`) into **Surge's Ruleset format** at request time — no runtime fetch from v2fly is required.
 For instance, you can convert the geosite entry:
 ```
 geosite: apple@cn
 ```